ploigos/argocd-tekton-reference/README.md

 # ArgoCD Tekton Reference Implementation

-A quickstart to get you up and running quickly with Red Hat OpenShift Pipelines and Red Hat OpenShift GitOps.
+A reference implementation for using ArgoCD and Tekton together to implement gitops and deployment pipelines.

-## Getting Started
+## Quick Setup
 1. (Optional) Set up your [local development environment](./docs/Local_Dev_Environment.md) using CRC
 2. Install OpenShift GitOps and create the relevant RBAC resources.
    * `oc create -k bootstrap/`